stevensc07/TriviaApp-Backend/README.md

 This project is licensed under the MIT License.

 ## Contact
-For more information, feel free to reach out at [jdteheran@uninorte.edu.co].
+For more information, feel free to reach out at [stevensc@uninorte.edu.co].